 Inevitably, as an assistant coach, there are times when you don’t agree with the head coach in some way.
-I’ve been in a number of assistant roles, so I speak from experience here.
+I’ve been in a number of assistant roles (see my resume), so I speak from experience here.

 As a newbie coach, that might be a simple function of lack of understanding, perhaps combined with the hubris that tends to come with ignorance and inexperience (see the Dunning-Kruger effect).
 In that case, it’s important to ask questions so you can figure out the head coach’s motives and perspective.
 There could very well be reasons for their decisions you never thought of.
 Or your basis for a certain thought process might be flawed.

 As a more experienced coach, though, you likely have better knowledge and a more realistic basis for presenting ways to do things better.
-If you have strong feelings about how to do something better, this is where your ability to influence comes into play.
+If you have strong feelings about thate, this is where your ability to influence comes into play.
 There are some important things to keep in mind, though.

 It’s the head coach’s final decision